 This article has argued that private companies are highly relevant to climate change mitigation and adaptation.
 They impose similar environmental externalities to those of their public counterparts.
-They are also increasingly buying carbonintensive assets divested by public carbon majors - the so-called 'brown-spinning' phenomenon.
+They are also increasingly buying highly-polluting assets divested by public carbon majors - the so-called 'brown-spinning' phenomenon.
 Private companies are also subject to climate-related risks as they are systematic risks, which is important for macro-economic and financial stability concerns.

 However, private companies lack disciplining mechanisms available to public companies to a significant extent.
 Institutional investor engagement and activism, and other corporate governance mechanisms (such as executive remuneration tied to environmental performance and independent board members with climate expertise) are largely absent in private companies.
-Importantly, there is also currently a lack of transparency and climate-related disclosure requirements for private companies.
+Importantly, there has long been a lack of transparency and climate-related disclosure requirements for private companies.
+Therefore, private companies have come to inhabit a different ecosystem than public companies in terms of transparency, scrutiny, and pressure in relation to their climate change mitigation and adaptation efforts, creating arbitrage opportunities.
+However, private companies are obviously still subject to generic regulatory instruments and may be constrained by their financiers (banks) and other factors such as reputation.